visualia/visualia/docs/components/v-svg.md

 #### Mobile support

-When viewing the SVG on mobile devicesm `<v-svg>` adjusts its contents to the page width.
+When viewing the SVG on mobile devices `<v-svg>` adjusts its contents to the page width.

 #### Padding

-SVG default coordinate system starts at top left corner at `0 0` position.
-While geometrically correct, it might lead into visual artifacts when SVG elements get close to the edge of the SVG elements: borders, grids etc.
+SVG default coordinate system starts at the top-left corner at the `0 0` position.
+While geometrically correct, it might lead to visual artifacts when SVG elements get close to the edge of the SVG elements: borders, grids, etc.

 ```md
 <svg width="200" height="200" class="shadow">